Tornhoof/SpanJson/README.md

 Sandbox for playing around with Span and JSON Serialization.
 This is basically the ValueStringBuilder from CoreFx with the TryFormat API for formatting values with Span<char>.
 The number formatting is replaced with UTF8Json (or some other variation) as the CoreCLR version is two times slower.
-The actual serializers are a T4 Template (BclFormatter.tt)
+The actual serializers are a T4 Template (BclFormatter.tt).

+Deserialization works ok.

+TO-DO
+* Improve property selection (currently we compare the propertyname for each Switch again, instead of e.g switching on the first char first and then conpare the rest, which should improve Performance
+* Support polymorphic
+* Many edge cases
+* Things like ``[IgnoreSerialize]`` and ``ShouldSerialize``
+* dynamic
+* More Performance work
+* Adding direct utf8 support
+* Streams

 ``` ini